-John Stone is a partner at DeCotiis.
-He joined the firm as a partner in 2008 and is a member of the Litigation and Construction practice groups.
+John A. Stone is a partner in DeCotiis’ New Jersey and New York offices.
+He joined the firm as a partner in 2008 and is a member of the Litigation, Intellectual Property, Complex Business and Construction practice groups.

 Mr. Stone's practice focuses on complex business matters, including trade secret and intellectual property litigation, unfair competition and tortious interference claims, insurance coverage cases, construction and land use disputes and intra-company disputes, as well as Constitutional claims and Section 1983 cases.
-Mr. Stone also litigates claims for injunctive and other equitable remedies in New Jersey's Chancery Division and New York's Supreme Court, Commercial Division.
-He has tried lender liability, tortious interference, fraudulent conveyance, and oppressed shareholder cases.
+Mr. Stone also litigates claims for injunctive and other equitable remedies, including in New Jersey’s Chancery Division, and New York’s Supreme Courts’ Commercial Divisions.
+He has tried lender liability, tortious interference, fraudulent conveyance, oppressed shareholder cases and actions in lieu of prerogative writ.
 His cases include:

 - “Put-back” litigation based on fraud, breach of contract and warranty, and failure-to-cure claims arising from multi-million-dollar sales of mortgage “pools,” pursuant to a Master Purchase and Sale Agreement which governed a Real Estate Mortgage Investment Conduit; and defending a securities fraud suit brought by the New Jersey Bureau of Securities.

 - A founder of a pharmaceutical corporation’s claims against the management that took over that company after it went public, regarding control, management, and proprietary rights.

 - A suit between parties to a pharmaceutical joint venture regarding trade secrets and profits.